secured lock Secured with SHA-256 Encryption

 Vehicle theft can also impact disproportionately minority communities when it comes to auto insurance rates.
 One of the key problems is that often vehicle theft is more predominant in neighborhoods of persons of color.

-Insurance companies will then charge higher rates to people who live in those areas because a higher vehicle theft rate can lead to more people filing claims.
-This costs the insurance companies money, so rates get increased for that neighborhood.
+Insurance companies will then charge higher rates to those living in those areas because a higher vehicle theft rate can lead to more people filing claims.
+This costs the insurance companies money, so rates increase for that neighborhood.

 What is the number of road fatalities in Minnesota?